 What you are paying for in a pricier product, however, is what de Lemos refers to as the “elegance” of the formula.
 Take, for instance, silicones.
 “They really just make your formula super sexy and give you that glide,” de Lemos says.
 “If you go to a supermarket and buy a moisturizer that’s dimethicone-free, you’ll notice it’s super tacky, super draggy, and might pill.”
 She notes that silicones like dimethicone and light-reflecting ingredients like talc and mica don’t really contribute anything to your skin, however, other than a smoother application.

-You may be thinking, Are you saying I just paid $200 for a moisturizer that just feels more luxe?!
-Well, no, not quite that, either.
-Pricier, higher-end skincare brands often include their own proprietary blend of ingredients in their products, which can be sourced from labs exclusive to them—in other words, you won’t be finding them in the aisles of your drugstore, and they really can have remarkable effects on your skin.
-However, on the flip side, because they are proprietary blends, brands don’t have to reveal what exactly goes in them—in other words, one could be 90% water and only 10% active ingredients, but the latter will still show up first in the ingredients list.
+Don't be concerned; you're not exactly paying for a moisturizer that only feels more luxe either.
+Pricier, higher-end skincare brands often include their own proprietary blend of ingredients in their products, which are usually sourced from labs exclusive to them—in other words, you won’t be finding them in the aisles of your drugstore.
+It's those ingredients that really can have remarkable effects on your skin.
+Still, on the flip side, because they are proprietary blends, brands don’t have to reveal what exactly goes in them—in other words, one could be 90% water and only 10% active ingredients, but it will still show up first in the ingredients list.
 Tricky, tricky.

-At the end of the day, de Lemos says, there’s only one real way to determine if a pricey product is worth the cost…
+At the end of the day, de Lemos says, there’s only one real way to determine if a pricey product is worth the cost: